Group Exercise Leader

 Group exercise leaders need:

-They should enjoy having clear rules and organized methods, dealing with people, and designing new exercise programs accompanied by music.
+They should enjoy having clear rules and organized methods, dealing with people, and adapting new exercise programs accompanied by music.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.